pickledish/Othello/README.txt

 Brandon Som and Jeff

 Goal is to make a working version of Othello that has an AI that can beat you and various good things!

 Side goal is to learn how the hell Github works, is good fun

+** Make sure you guys pull the lastest versions before working on the code!

 Current Goals!